 - (a) These rules may be known and cited as the Justice Court Rules of Civil Procedure, or abbreviated JCRCP. - (b) These rules govern the procedure in the justice courts in all suits of a civil nature.
-They shall be construed and administered to secure the just, speedy, and inexpensive determination of every action.
-Whenever it appears to the court that a particular situation does not fall within any of these rules or that the literal application of a rule would work hardship or injustice in a particular situation, the court shall make such order as the interests of justice require. - (c) These rules must not be construed to extend or limit the jurisdiction of the justice courts or the venue of actions therein.
+They must be construed and administered to secure the just, speedy, and inexpensive determination of every action.
+Whenever it is made to appear to the court that a particular situation does not fall within any of these rules or that the literal application of a rule would work hardship or injustice in a particular situation, the court must make such order as the interests of justice require. - (c) These rules must not be construed to extend or limit the jurisdiction of the justice courts or the venue of actions therein. - (d) To the extent that any rule herein conflicts with a statute, the statute must control.

-- (d) To the extent that any rule herein is in direct conflict with a specific statutory mandate, the statute must control. - (e) Each justice court in a township with more than one justice of the peace may promulgate local rules of practice in any manner not inconsistent with these rules. - (f) Rules 1 and 3-87 also apply to civil proceedings in municipal courts to the extent practicable.
+- (e) Each justice court may adopt the Rural Justice Courts Rules or may promulgate local rules of practice in any manner not inconsistent with these rules. - (f) Rules 1 and 3-87 also apply to civil proceedings in municipal courts to the extent practicable.